 This guidance is aimed at employees, including faculty.
 Resources for students, particularly for survivors of sexual assault, are provided by the Dean of Students Office.

-What are the key things I need to know about sexual harassment?
+What are the key things I need to know?
 There are three main things to know.
 These are covered in detail in these FAQs:

-3. You -- all employees including faculty -- need to report sexual harassment if you become aware of it.
+- You -- all employees including faculty -- need to report sexual harassment (including assault) of a student if you become aware of it.
+Faculty, supervisors, and managers are considered "responsible employees," in the eyes of the law, and must report all sexual harassment.

-What do I do if someone starts to tell me they have been raped or sexually harassed in some other way?
-Unless you are a counselor in Student Affairs or a pastoral counselor, you should let the person know:
+What do I do if someone starts to tell me they have been raped, sexually assaulted or sexually harassed in some other way?
+Unless you are a counselor in Student Affairs or a pastoral counselor, or a student employee or volunteer for such a counselor, you should let the person know:

 What if I don't remember what I'm supposed to do when someone starts to tell me about sexual harassment?
 It is ok for you to tell the person that -- to say to them "What you are telling me is important.
 I want to help you.
 I'm going to quickly check to make sure I'm doing the right thing."
-Then you can check this website or call a Title IX Coordinator.
+Then you can get a pamphlet, check this website or call Haven, the Dean of Students Office, or the Title IX Coordinator.

 Is sexual harassment just between a man and a woman?
 No. It can occur between persons of the same sex or members of opposite sexes.